Ebury/chameleon/CONTRIBUTING.md

 * The code owners review the manual checks for **Style guide** of the project.
 * If the change is rejected by the code owners and there is not possibility of modifications, the PR will be marked as **declined**, and the process do not continue.
 If it can be modified, the Pull Request should not be declined, only commented with mandatory changes.
 * The code review phase is considered **finished** when all the mandatory changes are done and it is approved.

+### User Acceptance Testing

+User acceptance testing **User Acceptance Testing** (UAT) is a process to verifying that a solution works for the user.
+In our process, we will use the [vercel](https://vercel.com) app that we have installed in our repository, on the pull request the app will give as a link with the solution working, once the code review is approved you will need to add this link to the ticket before you pass the ticket to the **DONE** status.

 ### Merge conditions